avaframe/AvaFrame/docs/moduleAna1Tests.rst

 Indeed, one of the important hypotheses when developing the energy solution, is that the material is flowing in the steepest slope direction (i.e. where :math:`dl = \frac{ds}{cos(\theta)}` theta holds).
-If this hypothesis fails (as illustrared in :ref:`fig-non-steppest-descent`), then it is not possible to develop the analytic energy solution anymore.
+If this hypothesis fails (as illustrared in :numref:`fig-non-steppest-descent`), then it is not possible to develop the analytic energy solution anymore.
 In the 3D case, the distance vector :math:`\mathbf{dl}` traveled by the particles reads :math:`dl = \frac{ds}{cos(\gamma)}`, where :math:`\gamma` is the angle